 The excitement about augmented reality in business doesn’t stop mounting.
 In September 2017 Apple introduced iOS 11, which also embeds ARkit empowering the first augmented reality apps.
 Google also is in the game with its AR platform Tango, supported by Lenovo and Asus smartphones.
 First mobile AR browser already exists, becoming also a marketplace for AR apps.
 AR helps to overcome language barriers.
-Even print media like The NYT are launching augmented reality projects.
+Even print media like The NYT is launching augmented reality projects.

 Retailers too are eager to provide new tools that better the shopping experience.
-The first attempts at virtual dressing rooms to allow customers try clothes while shopping online have been made already.
-Soon, AR is going to affect the way we shop, experts say, because all you need is a phone.
+The first attempts at virtual dressing rooms to allow customers to try clothes while shopping online have been made already.
+Soon, AR is going to affect the way we shop, experts say because all you need is a phone.
 Moreover, few early adopters of augmented reality, Ikea and Wayfair, have stated it has driven their sales.

 The discussion is yet open among marketers – do we bet on augmented reality or reality, as in traditional shopping?
 Meanwhile, according to Centric Digital Augmented reality in retail study on US customers, furniture is the top product people want to shop with AR (60%).
 Other products include clothing (55%), groceries (39%), shoes (35%) and jewelry (25%).
 So even though the AR technology is not ultimately here yet, AR furniture shopping is already a thing known to customers.